goauthentik/authentik/website/integrations/services/nextcloud/index.md

 :::

 :::info
-In case something goes wrong with the configuration, you can use the URL `http://nextcloud.company/login?direct=1` to log in using the built-in authentication.
+note to self: same as other. mabye move to paragraph In case something goes wrong with the configuration, you can use the URL `http://nextcloud.company/login?direct=1` to log in using the built-in authentication.
 :::